 Evidence has shown that raw food can contain bacteria and specifically Salmonella.
 Moreso, there seems to be a nutritional problem with such diets, “such as calcium/phosphorous imbalances and specific vitamin deficiencies,” as explained by another research published in 2019.

 Among the raw meat diets, there are commercial raw frozen and commercial raw freeze-dried diets some brands could also be dangerous when it comes to pathogens.
 Since freezing or dehydrating the meat might still not kill all the bacteria.
 The FDA, as well as the American Veterinary Medical Association, have all released statements discouraging owners from feeding their cats raw or undercooked animal-source protein, because of the risks they can pose.

 With research and specialized guidance is possible to implement a raw meat diet as long as it’s done right.
 There are also some options that try to walk the line between a purely raw diet and commercial foods.
-For example, has coated their dry kibble with freeze-dried raw food.
+For example, No products found. has coated their dry kibble with freeze-dried raw food.
 It’s still very different from a fully raw diet, but it at least acknowledges your cat’s wild instincts!

 In this day and age, it’s clear that we have an abundance of resources and a great variety when it comes to cat food, but to have the wisdom and knowledge to make the right decision for our kitties health, I think we always need to get the advice of a veterinarian.
 Food is essential, for a healthy weight, strong bones, and a lush coat or even to prevent medical conditions, so if you’re still not sure if your fluffy companion is on the right diet then get some professional advice, and remember there’s always a healthy choice even for the pickiest of eaters!